 • 69% of students rated Reconstitution of a Partnership Firm: Admission of a Partner (Ch 2) as the highest-effort chapter, ahead of Cash Flow Statement at 58% and Accounting Ratios at 47%.
 The goodwill + capital adjustment combination in Ch 2 explains the gap.

 • Most-skipped chapter: Part 2 Ch 4 Analysis of Financial Statements (skipped by ~26% of students despite carrying 4 marks).
-Toppers flagged this as a high-ROI reclaim because the comparative-and-common-size format is mechanical once practised.
+Toppers called this an easy reclaim, because the comparative-and-common-size format becomes routine once you practise it.

-• Toppers reported that drafting every long-answer answer with working notes added 4-6 marks on the 80-mark theory paper, mostly on the partnership reconstitution and company accounts long-answer questions where CBSE markers award working-note marks separately.
+• Toppers said that writing every long answer with working notes added 4-6 marks on the 80-mark theory paper.
+This helped most on the partnership reconstitution and company accounts questions, where CBSE markers give working-note marks separately.

-• The average Class 12 Accountancy student spent 62 hours across the 10 chapters of Part 1 and Part 2 to finish the NCERT back-exercise once, with Ch 2, Ch 3, and Part 2 Ch 1 (Share Capital) eating the most time per question.
+• The average Class 12 Accountancy student spent 62 hours across the 10 chapters of Part 1 and Part 2 to finish the NCERT back-exercise once.
+Ch 2, Ch 3, and Part 2 Ch 1 (Share Capital) took the most time per question.

 Source: 2026-27 Class 12 Accountancy Collegedunia student poll.
 Sample of 12,640 students from CBSE schools across 22 states, conducted before the 2026 boards.